aws/aws-application-networking-k8s/docs/guides/multi-cluster.md

 Above architecture is recommended for following reasons:
 - Putting all Route(s) and only one Gateway in the config cluster is easier to manage and have less chance to have conflict.
+- Reduce blast radius.
+If there is any issue in the config cluster, it won't affect the applications in the workload cluster(s).
-- It is easier to have seperated roles in your organization.
-The infra operator team only manages the resource in the config cluster and VPC Lattice resource, and the application developer teams only manage the resource in the workload cluster(s).
+- It is easier to separate permissions and duties by different roles in your organization.
+For example:
+    - The infra operator role only has permissions and manages the resource in the config cluster and VPC Lattice resource,
+    - The application developer role only has permissions and manages the resource in the workload cluster(s).